 L.A.
-Care offers our direct line of business members (MCLA, CMC, LACC, PASC-SEIU, and LACCD) additional access to care at all 17 MinuteClinic locations in L.A.
+Care offers our direct line of business members: Medi-Cal (MCLA), L.A.
+Care Covered (LACC), L.A.
+Care Covered Direct (LACCD) and PASC-SEIU Members have additional access to care at all 17 MinuteClinic locations in L.A.
 County when members cannot reach their PCP or need afterhours care.
 MinuteClinic is a walk-in health care retail clinic, located in select CVS Pharmacy stores and are open 7 days a week, but the hours vary by location and during seasons of higher demand.
 Members can view wait times on the MinuteClinic website prior to visiting and hold a place in line up to 3 days in advance, they can also walk-in without an appointment.
 Members can receive timely care without an authorization.